 Overview of the fundamental concepts of the cardiopulmonary system and function.
 Emphasis on normal physiology.
 Prerequisite: BIOL 1320, BIOL 132L, HLTH 1020, MATH 1050, and program admission.
 Co-Requisite: None.
 Day: Sp.
-Lecture: 1, Lab: 3. ◆
+Lecture: 1, Lab: 3. ◆ record keeping, isolation techniques, and CPR.
+The student will become familiarized with Hospital and Respiratory Therapy Dept.(RT) policies and procedures for operations and emergency procedures.
+Also includes performance of medical gas administration and introduction to basic therapeutic procedures.
+The student will also be assigned to a physician's office for involvement with patient History and physicals.
+Prerequisite: BIOL 1320, BIOL 132L, HLTH 1020, MATH 1050 and program admission.
+Co-Requisite: None.
+Day: Sp.
+Lecture: 0, Lab: 5. ◆

-RESP 1350 Clinical Practice I 1 cr.
+RESP 1350 Clinical Practice I